LIP-Computing/tutorials/docs/udocker/udocker-02.md

 ## Installation: PyPI - I

 * Install from PyPI using pip:
-  * For installation with pip it is advisable to setup a Python3 virtual environment
+  * For installation with pip it is advisable to setup a Python3 virtual environment.

 ```bash
 python3 -m venv udockervenv